prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - But, for the sake of example...
+- To make things more interesting...

-    - let's say the next `lwb` is issued before this "write" completes.
+   - let's say the next `lwb` is issued before this `lwb`'s "write" completes.

- - In this case, the "write" will still be outstanding...
+- In this case, the "write" for "lwb 2" will still be outstanding...

+   - so the flush for that lwb will not have been issued...

-    - but a new `lwb` can be created and issued.
+   - but a new `lwb` can still be created and issued.

- - This new `lwb` will, again, be a parent of the prior `lwb`

 ---